-By Stephen Hicks.
-Last updated 19th August 2021.
+By Daniel Archer.
+Last Updated 9th January 2023.
 Welcome to our non-fault accident claims guide.

 A vast number of compensation claims following road traffic accidents that occur in the UK fall into the non-fault accident category.
 These are accidents where the driver of the vehicle is not to blame for the accident happening.

 If you have been the victim of a non-fault accident you will need some non-fault accident advice, which you will find in this comprehensive guide.

 Alternatively, get in touch with our team today on 0800 073 8804 to see how we can help.

 - What to do if you are involved in a non-fault accident?